 Once a haven for United Empire Loyalists, today the largely Francophone Eastern Townships has a population of about 330,000 people and is a swanky getaway for Montrealers and New Englanders due to its quaint heritage buildings, lakes and ski resorts.

 Magog has a long history as a hub for textile production, but this industry dried up with the influx of imports.
 In the late 20th century, the deprived town began to attract artists who moved in and breathed new life into the community, which currently thrives mainly as a tourist destination.
+If you want to discover a new side of Quebec, or experience a more laid-back destination with something to offer most travellers, here are a few must-dos in the area.

 At once a mountain, ski resort and national park, Mont Orford affords some of the most beautiful views of the Eastern Townships.
 It's no wonder back in the mid-2000's, developers were licking their chops at the idea of turning the area into an unabashed tourist pit with no thought for the environment.
 Instead, Mont Orford is managed by the Quebec government and remains an understated and protected park.

 In winter, Mont Orford is a popular ski destination.
 The hill boasts three peaks and the steepest vertical in the Eastern Townships.
 In more seasonal weather, activities include camping, hiking, paddling and rock climbing.
+During the fall, when the leaves are changing colour, take in some epic views from the Mont Orford gondola.

 Eat, and then Eat Some More